Find Cheap Auto Insurance Quotes in Your Area

 Fourth and later offenses

-Starting in 2019, a fourth DUI or later is automatically a felony in Pennsylvania, regardless of how intoxicated you are.
-You're also guaranteed a license suspension of 18 months and a long jail sentence if you have a BAC of over .10.
+A fourth DUI or later is automatically a felony in Pennsylvania, regardless of how intoxicated you are.
+You're also guaranteed a license suspension of 18 months and a long jail sentence if you have a BAC of over 0.10.

 Consequences for a fourth DUI offense and later